Confluence

 Jama’s writing has been commissioned by Jerwood Arts, Hayward Gallery, Arnolfini and Ifa Gallery, Berlin.
 Their written works have been published in places like The Poetry Review, Nataal and Magma.
 In theatre, they have written for, and are performing in, Dorothee Munyaneza’s Mailles, and have written for Radouan Mrziga’s Akal.
 They were a Film London FLAMIN fellow (2022); a resident artist at Somerset House Studios and a Barbican Young Poet.

-Ryan Convery-Morony – Playful Opportunists
+Ryan Convery-Moroney – Playful Opportunists

 My work explores the city’s urban counter-culture, most specifically the skater community who occupy ‘unloved’ spaces such as the Cumberland Basin and M32 underpass.
 Using film to document and interview the people who use those spaces, my project delves into self-governance, transience and how people help shape the city’s landscape.